clarsbyte/robot-center-estimation/README.md

 ### Part 2 notes

 - __IMPORTANT__.
 This excersice will show you a key limitation of the tf2 library.
 It is not performant at the millisecond level.
 Thus if you try fetching transforms at the current time (`self.get_clock().now()`) you will almost always get a exception that the lookup would "require extrapolation into the future."
 To solve this you must look up transforms slightly in the past.
 This is acceptable in this case because we have a continous stream of data and we are using tf2 for logging/visualization purposes, but this shows you why it cannot be used in the core cv logic
-- make sure when you lookup transforms to calculate positional error, the transform you use to compute error are from the same timestamp
+- when looking up multiple transforms to calculate the error between them, make sure they are from the same timestamp
 - if there is no detected panel at a perticular timestamp you should not publish anything

 ## Part 3 | Launch Files

-You may have felt how cumbersome it was to create and run each node in a seperate terminal.
+You may have felt how cumbersome it was to run each node in a separate terminal.
 Launch files are a way to streamline this process.
 But remember, when debugging on a small scale it is sometimes easier to fall back on using the `ros2 run` CLI

 1. read the documentation for [launch files](https://docs.ros.org/en/humble/Tutorials/Intermediate/Launch/Launch-Main.html)

-2. You should create a launch file that will launch the following nodes __and__ invoke the `sim_node_launch` launch file to start the sim
+2. You should create a launch file that will launch the following nodes __and__ invoke the `sim_node_launch` launch file to start the sim.
+Create a new package called `my_launch` where this launch file will live

 nodes to launch: